kireygroup/fastsom/README.md

 With Visual Studio Code and PyCharm, it is possible to use the container Python interpreter for development.

-An SSH server has been configured to allow connection via PyCharm's remote interpreter feature.
+An SSH server has been configured inside the container to allow connection via PyCharm's remote interpreter feature.

 In Visual Studio Code, this can be done via the [Remote - Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).